 The practice is able to upload a copy of your consultation letter and/or operation report on request.

 What COVID safe measures are you taking?

 Our practice is undertaking extensive measures to protect our staff and patients via our COVIDSafe business plan.
 Measures include screening processes and increased cleaning and infection control procedures.
-Please be patient with our screening process: National Capital Private Hospital will screen patients entering the hospital and our practice uses both a screening questionnaire and the CheckIn CBR app.
+Please be patient with our screening process: National Capital Private Hospital will screen patients entering the hospital and our practice uses a screening questionnaire.